-We return to Yamg for lunch before driving east up the Wakhan valley to the village of Vrang.
+Next, we drive east up the Wakhan valley to the village of Vrang.
 On a hill behind the village stands a Kushan Buddhist stupa of the 5th to 6th centuries AD, surrounded by 60 caves used by pilgrims and monks.
 The top of the stupa holds a stone carved footprint of the Buddha.
 Below the stupa stands a mazor dedicated to a famous Sufi poet and mystic of the 11th century, Abdullah Ansari of Herat (western Afghanistan).
 Looming above the village, stupa, and shrine alike, are the remnants of a probable Kushan fortress of the early 1st millennium BC.

-Driving further along the valley we pass through the village of Zong which is dominated by the remains of the Graeco-Bactrian/Gandharan/Kushan fortress.
+Driving further along the valley we return to the village of Zong which is dominated by the remains of the Graeco-Bactrian/Gandharan/Kushan fortress.
 Zong also has six different mazors, including one dedicated to the prevention of plague, especially credited with preventing an epidemic of cholera.
 Another, the Mazor-I Shoh Kambar-I Oftob, which we shall visit, is dedicated to the 'Master of the Sun', has been used since pre-Islamic times.
+(Overnight Homestay in Zong 2950m) BLD